Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 1.md

 # You Will Be Youths

 It seems as if the three boys came into the public just overnight.
-For those who are unfamiliar with them, they are confused about these boys who can be frequently seen from "hot weibo chart":
+For those who are unfamiliar with them, they are confused about these boys who can be frequently seen from "Hot Weibo Posts Chart":
 Who are they?
 Why are they popular?
 Where do they differs? -- Many questions pour out.
 For those who follow them from TF Family started out, they feel complicated:
 It's sad that the boys will be noticed and loved by more people, not their "own" anymore;